kingston-hackSpace/Sound_boards/README.md

 # Sound boards available at hackSpace

-The following boards can be programme to trigger
+The following sound boards can be used to trigger and play audio files (MP3 or WAV), as well as handle MIDI input/output, real-time audio processing, synthesis, sensor-based interaction, and networked or wireless control.

 ---
 ### Tsunami WAV Trigger